List of Debaters radio episodes

+Series overview

-Season 1 (2006-2007) (32 episodes)
+Season 1 (2006-07)

 This is a list of episodes from season one of The Debaters on CBC Radio.

-All season-one episodes were hosted by Shaun Majumder.
+All 32 episodes were hosted by Shaun Majumder, and the full season was released to iTunes on May 15, 2007.

-Season 2 (2007-2008) (32 episodes)
+Season 2 (2007-08)

 This is a list of episodes from season two of The Debaters on CBC Radio.
+The full season was released on iTunes on December 15, 2009.

 The season featured a revolving door of guest hosts, including Sean Cullen, Roman Danylo, Patrick McKenna and future regular host Steve Patterson.

-Season 3 (2008-2009) (33 episodes)
+Season 3 (2008-09)

 This is a list of episodes from season three of The Debaters on CBC Radio.
+The full season was released on iTunes on April 4, 2009.

 The third season was hosted by Steve Patterson.

-Season 4 (2009-2010) (33 episodes)
+Season 4 (2009-10)

 This is a list of episodes from season four of The Debaters on CBC Radio.
+The full season was released on iTunes on June 6, 2011.

 All season four episodes were hosted by Steve Patterson.

-Season 5 (2010-2011) (34 episodes)
+Season 5 (2010-11)

 This is a list of episodes from season five of The Debaters on CBC Radio.
+The full season was released to iTunes on July 16, 2011.

 All season five episodes were hosted by Steve Patterson.

-Season 6 (2011-2012) (33 episodes)
+Season 6 (2011-12)

 This is a list of episodes from season six of The Debaters on CBC Radio.
+The full season was released to iTunes on July 10, 2012.

 All season six episodes were hosted by Steve Patterson.

-Season 7 (2012-2013) (33 episodes)
+Season 7 (2012-13)

 This is a list of the 33 episodes from season seven of The Debaters on CBC Radio.
+The full season was released to iTunes on July 29, 2013.

 All season seven episodes were hosted by Steve Patterson.

-Season 8 (2013-2014) (31 episodes + 4 extended cut debates)
+Season 8 (2013-14)

 This is a list of episodes from season eight of The Debaters on CBC Radio.
+The full season was released on iTunes on September 10, 2014.

 All season eight episodes were hosted by Steve Patterson.

+This season also includes four "extended play" debates - longer edits of previously aired debates including more of the content that had been cut out previously.

-Season 9 (2014-2015) (33 episodes)
+Season 9 (2014-15)

 This is a list of episodes from season nine of The Debaters on CBC Radio.
+The full season was released to iTunes on July 21, 2015.

 All season nine episodes were hosted by Steve Patterson.

 At the close of season nine, a total of 294 episodes (plus four extended debates) had aired.

+Season 9 was, to date, the last season to be released as a full, complete season.
+Starting with season 10, the seasons have been split up into two parts.